netson/ubuntu-unattended/README.md

 $ chmod +x create-unattended-iso.sh
 $ sudo ./create-unattended-iso.sh
 ```
+The script will keep a copy of the available iso in a work file for faster retrieval.
-or if you wish to rebuild the menu by getting available version from ubuntu.com:
+If you wish to rebuild the menu by retrieving available versions from ubuntu.com:
 ```
 $ sudo ./create-unattended-iso.sh rebuild
 ```